StormingMoose/ESP-Riders/README.md

 January 2022 added a lock to the screen to stop pinch to zoom when using two buttons at once.
                  Works for Android phones.
+November 2022 edited to work with current Arduino IDE.
+Moved the pinmode statements above the LedcAttachPin  statements.